anymod/guide/docs/guide/content-management-cms.md

 ## How it works

-Anymod lets you make any part of any website editable.
+AnyMod lets you make any part of any website editable.

-You can make your pages editable by moving static HTML content into a mod, which is editable through the Anymod dashboard or with a live, on-page editor.
+You can make your pages editable by moving static HTML content into a mod, which is editable through the AnyMod dashboard or with a live, on-page editor.

 When you add a mod with content to your page, it will look normal to visitors.
 For users on your team however, a pencil icon will appear on the right side of the page: